What are Computer Cookies, and What Should I Know?

 How Computer Cookies Work?

-There are different types of cookies with different purposes.
+There are different types of computer cookies with different purposes.
 All track the data you leave behind when visiting websites.
 The top 50 websites in the United States place an average of 64 cookies on computers, for a total of more than 3,100 potential trackers.

 Many cookies simply act as bookmarks for your browsing activity that allow you to pick up where you left off on a website.
 They keep you from repeating menial and annoying tasks that would ruin the user experience.
 Imagine typing in your login credentials every time you visit Twitter.
 There’s a good chance you’d spend significantly less time on it than on other platforms.